Manav-Vaddoriya/Job-recommendation/README.md

 ## *Job Recommendation System*

 Recommendation systems are AI-based tools that analyze user behavior, preferences, and historical data to suggest relevant items such as products, movies, or music.
 They play a crucial role in personalizing user experiences, increasing engagement, and improving conversion rates.
-Popular platforms like Netflix (movie recommendations), Amazon (product suggestions), and Spotify (music playlists) rely heavily on recommendation systems to help users efficiently discover content tailored to their interests.
+Popular platforms like Netflix (for movie recommendations), Amazon (for product suggestions), and Spotify (for music playlists) rely heavily on recommendation systems to help users efficiently discover content tailored to their interests.

-In this project, I have built a Job Recommendation System where a user uploads their resume, and the system recommends the top 10 most relevant job opportunities based on the user’s skills, experience, and profile
+In this project, I have built a Job Recommendation System where a user uploads their resume, and the system recommends the top 10 most relevant job opportunities based on the user’s skills, experience, and profile.

 ## **Motivation**
 * To connect users with job opportunities that best match their skills, experience, and career interests, enabling them to find roles that are well-suited to their profiles.